Withholding Tax Agent

 Detect plausibility deviations against rolling baseline and treaty-shopping patterns Does any payment indicator (recipient jurisdiction concentration, treaty-rate utilisation, intercompany flow pattern, rate-arbitrage signal) deviate from rolling 12-month baseline or match a known treaty-shopping pattern?
 AI Agent Vendor

-Pattern matching against historical baselines per payment-type-jurisdiction-pair; deviation thresholds 15-25% from rolling mean trigger review; treaty-shopping patterns (back-to-back conduit structures, cash-box entities in low-tax jurisdictions, principal-purpose-test failures) detected via graph analysis on intercompany flows; ISA UK 240 + AICPA AU-C 240 fraud risk procedures cite treaty abuse as substantive procedure focus; LLM stage logs confidence + features, escalates to tax reviewer, never auto-files
+Pattern matching against historical baselines per payment-type-jurisdiction-pair; deviation thresholds 15-25% from rolling mean trigger review; treaty-shopping patterns (back-to-back conduit structures, cash-box entities in low-tax jurisdictions, principal-purpose-test failures) detected via graph analysis on intercompany flows; ISA UK 240 and AICPA AU-C 240 fraud risk procedures cite treaty abuse as substantive procedure focus; LLM stage logs its confidence and the features, escalates to tax reviewer, never auto-files

 Decision Record